The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Key ingredients

-- Chicken: including gizzard and liver meat
+• Chicken: muscle and liver meat

-- Spinach: good for iron and antioxidants
+• Spinach: good for iron and antioxidants

-- Cod liver oil: full of Omega-3 fatty acids to promote heart health
+• Salmon oil: full of Omega-3 fatty acids to promote heart health

 Full ingredient list